alex-kalanis/kw_autoload/README.md

 Paths are set from external source - not inside as you're probably used to know.
 So you must define your file structure and say that to autoloader in form of masks with defined properties.
-He doesn't want to make full lookup through hiearchy each time the file is need.
+He does'nt want to make full lookup through hierarchy each time the file is need.
 That consume too much resources.

 The mask is formatted in _sprintf()_ format and has following params: